Luisin13/discord-community-manager-bot/README.md

 How to install plugins:<br/>
 ● Locate the plugins folder in src directory<br/>
 ● Download a plugin<br/>
-● Place the plugin in the bot plugins folder<br/>
+● Place the plugin in the bot plugins folder <br />
+● Insert file name with extension in `plugins.js` in the respective category<br/>
 ● Now you are good to go<br/>

 # How to start the bot?